I'm glad you asked! That's what this section is all about.

 For the building industry, the signs are also clear.

-The Trajectory for Low Energy Buildings, signed off by state Energy Minisiters and followed by the Australia Building Codes Board, requires all buildings to be Net Zero Ready by 2030.
+The Trajectory for Low Energy Buildings, signed off by state Energy Ministers and followed by the Australia Building Codes Board, requires all buildings to be Net Zero Ready by 2030.
 That is, all new buildings must have an efficient thermal shell, and efficient fixed appliances, such that if PV (solar panels) were put on the roof, they would be Net Zero.

 And that’s by the end of the decade.